 Irfa Primary School

 Irfa is located in an arid lowland area of Ethiopia where communities are particularly vulnerable.
-They depend on unreliable rains for their livelihoods, often experiencing drought.
-They are susceptible to crop failures, livestock losses and often do not have enough food.
+They rely on highly unreliable rainfall for their livelihoods and frequently experience drought.
+As a result, crop failures and livestock losses are common, and many families struggle to secure enough food.

-Irfa Primary school was constructed almost 20 years ago by a British NGO.
-It was unique in its design, with classrooms built as two large round tukul buildings using only local materials.
-Whilst beautiful hand-smoothed stones were used on the surrounding walls, the traditional materials used on the inside had become decimated by termites and the harsh climate.
-It was going to collapse.
+Irfa Primary School was originally constructed nearly 20 years ago by a British NGO.
+Its design was unique, with classrooms built as two large round tukul structures made entirely from local materials.
+Although the outer walls were crafted from beautifully hand-smoothed stones, the traditional materials inside had deteriorated severely due to termites and the harsh climate, leaving the buildings at risk of collapse.

 Plus, our UK-based project partners, Lalibela Trust carried out work that enabled a nearby water reservoir to provide reliable safe water to the area.